Decaffeinated Colombian Risaralda Espresso

 Before El Carmen and the Red Associations at Raw, decaf was almost a bi-product of fresh coffee.
 Today, when we have the luxury of a top coffee like this, it is easy to forget how fast things have changed.
 In the current climate, I just try and buy as much Raw Material decaf as I can, but the word has got out and demand often outstrips supply today.
 Me and my big mouth?

 Since we first had Risaralda decaf, things have changed quite a bit.
 Today we can buy enough decaf, which is a huge relief.
 The quality is better than I ever remember it and due to market forces (AKA cost), demand has eased a little.

 Altitude: 1400-2100 MASL (there’s a variation in altitude if I ever saw one)

 Varietals; Castillo and Colombia.

-This coffee is a blend comprising of a group of small producers, who are working under a sustainability program.
+This coffee is a blend comprised of a group of small producers, who are working under a sustainability program.
 This system takes the risk out of the lows of the market and ensures enough is paid to the producer.

 Let us know how you get on.